On the existence of a conformal and an absolutely continuous invariant measure for transcendental entire maps: Introduction

-The set $\mathcal{EP}$ is the set of accessible points from $B.$ It is totally disconnected, however $\mathcal{EP}\cup\{\infty\}$ is connected, see~\cite{BK07}.
-Moreover its Hausdorff dimension is equal to two, see~\cite{Ba08}, this result generalizes previous results of Karpi\'nska~\cite{Ka99} for the exponential map $E_\lambda(z)=\lambda e^z$ for parameters $\lambda\in (0,1/e) $.
-The hyperbolic exponential map is probably the best known example in the family $\mathcal{F}$, its Julia set is a Cantor bouquet and the set of endpoints is modelled by the symbolic space of all allowable sequences, see~\cite{DK84} and~\cite{DG87}.
+The set $\mathcal{EP}$ defined above, is the set of \emph{endpoints} of hairs $K_{\underline S}$ and it satisfies the following properties, it is the set of accessible points from the immediate attraction basin $B.$ It is totally disconnected, however $\mathcal{EP}\cup\{\infty\}$ is connected, see~\cite{BJR12} Moreover following~\cite{Ba08}, the Hausdorff dimension of this set is equal to two, generalizing previous results of Karpi\'nska~\cite{Ka99} for the exponential map $f_\lambda(z)=\lambda e^z$ with parameters $\lambda\in (0,1/e) $.
+This exponential map is probably the best known example in the family $\mathscr{F}$, its Julia set is a Cantor bouquet and the set of endpoints is modelled by the symbolic space of all allowable sequences, see~\cite{DK84} and~\cite{DG87}.